kylerjohnston/dot-files/README.md

 # README

-This is a collection of dot files for zsh (zprezto), vim, and tmux.
-Probably only relevant to me.
+This is a collection of dot files for vim and zsh (zprezto).
+Probably only relevant to me, but feel free to steal anything you like.

 ## Installation